 The Xbox One X supports both physical and digital 4K media, which means you can pop high-end 4K Blu-ray discs in or watch compatible content from the likes of Netflix and Amazon.

 You'll get the best possible picture with 4K Blu-ray discs, since you're not reliant on an internet connection for video quality, and there are currently hundreds of 4K discs out there with more on the horizon.
-Movies like The Martian, Mad Max Fury Road, and Guardians of the Galaxy Vol. 2 have 4K editions, and you'll need the 4K disc to get the best result.
+Movies like Avengers Endgame, Mad Max Fury Road, and Toy Story 4 have 4K editions, and you'll need the 4K disc to get the best result.

 You can play a standard, 1080p Blu-Ray on your Xbox One X and it'll be upscaled, but it won't look quite as crisp as a native 4K source.
 And you also won't get the benefit of HDR, which often makes more of a difference than the resolution bump.

 As for streaming media, Netflix and Amazon are your best bets for 4K content.
-Netflix has original shows like Luke Cage, House of Cards, Chef's Table, and Master of None in 4K, although not all of those support HDR as well.
-Meanwhile, Amazon shows like Man in the High Castle, Mozart in the Jungle, and Transparent are all 4K and HDR-ready to stream.
+Netflix has original shows like Stranger Things, Chef's Table, and The Umbrella Academy in 4K.
+Meanwhile, Amazon shows like Man in the High Castle, Tom Clancy's Jack Ryan, and Transparent are all 4K and HDR-ready to stream.

 3) Get some extra gear

 The Xbox One X costs a pretty hefty chunk of change on its own, but you can add a few key accessories to get even more out of the console.
 Here are four that you should check out.